s49ghosh/UW-Trailblazer/README.md

 course, course term availability, subject, course code, etc.
 (Implemented in app.py, index.html and search.html, shown on the homepage on the web application)

-5. The implementation of seeing what a user’s friends are taking.
-This feature makes users more inclined to take a course if their friends are taking it, creating a social aspect of the application.
-(Implemented in app.py and index.html, shown on the homepage on the web application)
+4. Users are given the ability to select a friends from their friends and display all courses that their friend and them both plan to take (we display the course name, course_code, subject_name, as well as the avg_rating that course has).
+User is also given the ability to select a course from their planned to take courses and will be able to see all friends (First and Last name) who are also planning to take that course.
+(Implemented in app.py, index.html, friend-course.html, and course-friends.html, shown on the homepage on the web application)

 Milestone 2